deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 He answered cautiously.
 "Hey."

-"...*Hey*."
+*"...Hey."*

 "I uh...I was worried I wouldn’t hear from you again.
 After..."

-"*That was..."* Ava sighed down the phone. "...*We need to talk about it."*
+*"That was..."* Ava sighed down the phone. *"...We need to talk about it."*

 "I’ll come over."

-"*Or you could just let me in.
+*"Or you could just let me in.
 It’s...kinda cold out here."*

 He frowned, leaned over and twitched the curtain aside.
 Ava gave him a sheepish wave through the glass.
 She was hovering outside his front door, bobbing, fidgeting and pacing.